SummaryRead the full fact sheet

 - Stay cool – and keep air circulating around you.
 Draw your blinds or curtains and use a fan or air conditioning if possible (if you don’t have air conditioning, consider visiting an air-conditioned shopping centre or public library.
 Keep yourself cool by using wet towels, putting your feet in cool water and taking cool (not cold) showers.

 - Keep up your energy levels – eat smaller meals more often and cold meals such as salads.

 - Check in on others – keep in touch with older, sick or frail family, friends and neighbours who may need help coping with the heat, especially those who live alone.
-Call them at least once on any extreme heat day.
+Call them at least once on a hot day.

 Where to get help

 - In an emergency, call triple zero (000)

 - Your GP (doctor) – if you, or someone you know, may be suffering from a heat-related illness